cybergis/IntroToOsmosisOSMFilter/README.md

-# Introduction to Osmosos and OSMFilter
+# Introduction to Osmosis and OSMFilter

 **Author:** Alex Michels